 My book The Nazi and the Psychiatrist has just been published.
 It had strange beginnings.

 When one dead man passes you a tip about another, you pay attention.
 Years ago, while researching my book The Lobotomist about Walter Freeman, the psychiatrist and neurologist who pioneered lobotomy for mentally ill patients, I read the late Dr. Freeman’s writings on a topic that obsessed him: psychiatrists who commit suicide.
 One Douglas M. Kelley, MD — once famous for his study of the top Nazi prisoners held for trial at Nuremberg — received special attention from Freeman.
+The portrait that Göring signed to Kelley.
 On New Years Day in 1958, Kelley inexplicably swallowed cyanide and suffered an excruciating death in front of his wife, sons, daughter, and father-in-law.
 Nobody could understand why a man in the prime of life, famous and engaged in his work, had decided to end things so violently.
 The Nazi who had most powerfully drawn Kelley, Hitler’s prospective successor Hermann Göring, had killed himself the same way to cheat the Allied hangman.

 I couldn’t forget about Kelley.
 Four years after reading about the psychiatrist, I tracked down his oldest son, who invited me to stop by and look at some of his father’s papers.
 I couldn’t believe what awaited me — a collection of astounding manuscripts from Dr. Kelley’s files.
 The boxes had come from the Santa Barbara home of Dukie Kelley, the psychiatrist’s widow, who had died a few months earlier, aged 92.
 Kelley’s son led me to four boxes that stood separate from the rest.
 “These are his Nuremberg papers,” he said.